threefoldtech/tfgrid-sdk-go/activation-service/readme.md

 ## Networks

-We will run an activation service for each TF Grid network (mainnet, testnet, devnet).
+We will run an activation service for each TF Grid network (mainnet, testnet, devnet, qanet).